 She has applied her insights to leadership, where she argues that one means by which to prevent ethical failures of leadership is to suppose that we are all equally capable of leading (or learning to lead).
 She then asks what this would mean institutionally and has argued in favor of trials of randomized leadership as an institutional framework that might yield “good” – ethical and effective – leadership.

-Dr. Peart has published more than 50 refereed articles and another 50 contributions to books and encyclopedias in the areas of constitutional political economy, leadership in experimental settings, ethics and economics, and nineteenth century economic thought.
-She is the author or editor of eight books, including most recently Hayek on Mill: The Mill-Taylor Friendship and Related Writings, published by University of Chicago Press, and Escape from Democracy: The Roles of Experts and the Public in Economic Policy, forthcoming, Cambridge University Press.
+Dr. Peart has published more than 60 refereed articles and another 50 contributions to books and encyclopedias in the areas of constitutional political economy, leadership in experimental settings, ethics and economics, and nineteenth century economic thought.
+She is the author or editor of nine books, including most recently Hayek on Mill: The Mill-Taylor Friendship and Related Writings, published by University of Chicago Press, and Escape from Democracy: The Roles of Experts and the Public in Economic Policy, forthcoming, Cambridge University Press.
 Her research has been supported by the NEH and the SSHRCC.

 In 2005-06, she was a fellow of the American Council on Education.
 In 2009, she joined the Board of Directors for LEAD VIRGINIA.
 Before coming to the Jepson School, she taught at Baldwin-Wallace College in Berea, Ohio, where she led the development of a leadership studies program, and at the College of William and Mary.